 Studies have shown that probiotics can help with the symptoms of IBS such as diarrhea, abdominal pain, constipation, and bloating.
 In a 2014 published by the American Journal of Gastroenterology, it was also determined that probiotics can help to relieve IBS symptoms.
 The study also noted that up to 16% of people in the US reported that taking probiotics alleviated their IBS issues.

-One thing that should be noted here is that IBS is very person-specific and what works for one person may not work for the other, so if probiotics are not working for your IBS don’t get disheartened as there may be another solution.
+IBS is very person-specific and what works for one person may not work for the other.
+If probiotics are not working for your IBS don’t get disheartened as there may be another solution.
 For example, many of our own customers combine a digestive aid enzyme supplement with their probiotics to help their bodies to successfully break down food and reduce flatulence and cramping.

 Mental Health and The Gut-Brain Connection